Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Security analysis

 \subsubsection{Resistance against Alice-impersonation attacks}

-Two conditions are needed to impersonate Alice: after sampling $\beta$ bits, encoding each of them in a light pulse and sending them to Bob, both the QBER and $\hat{W}$ obtained must be low enough.
+Two conditions are needed to impersonate Alice: after generating $\beta$ bits, encoding each of them in a light pulse and sending them to Bob, both the QBER and $W$ obtained must be low enough.
 This renders the attacker's encoding choices nontrivial.
-If only one condition was to be fulfilled, an adversary could double-encode a bitstring (to avoid a high QBER) or double-encode superposition states (to avoid a high value of $\hat{W}$).
+If only one condition was to be fulfilled, an adversary could double-encode a bitstring (to avoid a high QBER) or double-encode superposition states (to avoid a high value of $W$).
 We again first consider an adversary with no knowledge of $\mathbf{F}$.
 Each of the adversary's encoding guesses is successful with a probability $\frac{1}{2}$.
-Therefore, on average, half of the times in which Bob would perform the swap test against a state flagging a coherence witness, he does so with non-superposition states, thus substantially increasing $\hat{W}$.
-Moreover, such attack would induce an expected QBER of $\frac{1}{4}$.
-Finally, an attacker knowing $\mathbf{F}$, and making a guess on the key update, encodes with high probability $p>1-\frac{1}{2^\omega}$ all $\nu$ bits of at least one of the $\omega$ underlying subsets in the wrong DoF.
-In such case, the expected QBER for at least one of the bit-set compared rises to $\frac{1}{2}$.
-Moreover, the value of $\hat{W}$ would vanish in those sets of bits corresponding to a wrong $F$-segment update.
+Therefore, on average, half of the times in which Bob, under no forgery attempt, would perform the swap test against a state flagging a coherence witness, he does so with non-superposition states, thus substantially increasing $W$.
+Moreover, such an attack would induce an expected QBER of $\frac{1}{4}$.
+Finally, an attacker who knows $\mathbf{F}$, and makes a guess about the key update, encodes with high probability $p=1-\frac{1}{2^\omega}$ all $\nu$ bits of at least one of the $\omega$ underlying subsets in the wrong DoF.
+In this case, the QBER in at least one compared bit set would be $\frac{1}{2}$, and the value of $W$ in this set would drop to zero.